-The SCSI connector is a high-speed parallel interface which is used to connect the ESI with internal or external mass storage devices such as hard disks or magneto-optical discs.
-The SCSI port can be used to link the ESI with an external computer for extremely fast file transfers.
-The ESI also supports SMDI (SCSI Musical Data Interchange protocol) which allows transfer of samples over SCSI.
+The SCSI connector is a high-speed parallel interface which is used to interface the ESI-32 with internal or external mass storage devices such as hard disks or magneto-optical discs.
+The SCSI port can also be used to link the ESI-32 with an external computer for extremely fast file transfers.
+The ESI-32 also supports SMDI (SCSI Musical Data Interchange protocol) which allows transfer of samples over SCSI.